 Awesome!
 We have the last character left!

-6. Make a Cunning Fox
+6. How to Make a Cunning Fox

 And again, we start forming the face of the fox from our familiar 60 x 60 px circle of an orange color.
 Pull the side anchor points down a bit and Convert them to sharp corners, making the sides of the face pointed.
 Convert the lower anchor point to a corner as well, forming a sharp nose.

-Take the ears from our raccoon and position them at the both sides of the fox’s head, adjusting the colors.
+Take the ears from our raccoon and position them at both sides of the fox’s head, adjusting the colors.
 Put a black ellipse over the bottom part of the face, covering the nose area.
 Use the Shape Builder Tool (Shift-M) to get rid of the piece outside the face, forming a pointed black nose.

 Create an ellipse, overlapping the left side of the fox’s face, as shown in the screenshot below.
-Use the Reflect Tool (O) to make a flipped copy at the opposite side.
+Use the Reflect Tool (O) to make a flipped copy on the opposite side.
 Select both ellipses and delete those parts outside the face with the Shape Builder Tool (Shift-M).
 Fill the shapes with light-beige color, forming the cheeks.
 Add two tiny, shiny eyes to our fox.

 Make the tip of the nose a bit rounded with the help of the Live Corners function.
 And let’s add some more details to our fox!